-Each semester, the Graduate School anticipates offering Portage Health Foundation Graduate Assistantships to provide support to finishing PhD candidates.
+Each semester, the Graduate School anticipates offering Portage Health Foundation Graduate Assistantships to provide one semester of support to PhD candidates.
 These assistantships are available through the generosity of the Portage Health Foundation.
 They are intended to recognize outstanding PhD talent in health-oriented research areas.
 Applicants should be a catalyst for promoting and improving the overall health of Houghton, Keweenaw, Baraga, and Ontonagon communities through one of the following:

 - health research and technology development

 - health education or preventive and wellness initiatives